5argon/AHLCG3mmDivider/README.md

 - Extra x8 : Some extras such as deck dividers, bonded, etc.
 - Core Set x16 : Night of the Zealot + Core Set encounters

+#### Per-expansion Player Cards

+Like "Player" but with expansion set markings.
+For people who don't mix cards from different expansion sets, or mix but still segmented according to collector's number and icons.

+- Edge of the Earth

 #### Expansion

 - The Dunwich Legacy x24 (Padded with : Murder at the Excelsior Hotel)